Head-Smashed-In Buffalo Jump

 Head-Smashed-In Buffalo Jump: A Testament to Ancient Hunting Practices and Blackfoot Culture

 Head-Smashed-In Buffalo Jump, located 18 kilometers west of Fort Macleod in Alberta, Canada, stands as a testament to the ancient hunting practices of the Blackfoot people and their deep connection with the land.
-This significant archaeological site, inscribed as a UNESCO World Heritage Site in 1981, offers a unique glimpse into the lives of the Plains Indians who inhabited the region for millennia.
+This significant archaeological site, inscribed as a UNESCO World Heritage Site in 1981, offers a unique glimpse into the lives of the Plains Indigenous peoples who inhabited the region for millennia.

 UNESCO Description of the World Heritage Site